inamvar/go-arvanvod-sdk/README.md

 # go-arvanvod-sdk
- Abr Arvan unofficial VOD API client enabling Go programs to interact with Arvan VOD service in a simple and uniform way
+@arvancloud unofficial VOD API client enabling Go programs to interact with Abr Arvan VOD service in a simple and uniform way

 ## <<**UNDER CONSTRUCTION**>>